 If you were partly responsible for the attack, it may impact the amount of compensation you can recover.
 If you provoked the dog, were trespassing on someone else’s land, or did something else to cause the incident, you may not be able to sue for your injuries.

-Though each case is unique, below are a few of the most common steps you initiating a file a dog bite claim in New Mexico:
+Though each case is unique, below are a few of the most common steps to filing a dog bite claim in New Mexico:

-Before speaking with the liable party or their insurance, speak to a personal injury attorney who specializes in dog bite claims.
+Before speaking with the liable party or their insurance, speak to a New Mexico dog bite attorney.
 Having an experienced attorney looking out for your best interests can make a huge difference when seeking compensation for your claim.

 Learn More: Why Hiring a Lawyer Will Help Your Case